Watt Meter

 ## Notes

-* Net names refer to names assigned when setting up your testbed
+* Net names refer to names assigned when setting up your testbed.

-* Use `lager instruments --box <box>` to verify the device is detected
+* Use `lager nets` to see available watt meter nets, and `lager instruments --box <box>` to verify the device is detected.